Version 0.0.9 -- Last Updated 2022/4/20

 may alternate shades in this version to help with visual pacing for the human brain.

-This is the fastest possible speed humans can cognize visual experience, the fastest
+This is close to the fastest possible speed humans can cognize visual experience, the

-possible speed that humans can read, so this semiotic arrangement should give way to
+fastest possible speed that humans can read, so this semiotic arrangement should give

-Radial spectrometer integration will make it so each symbol has a definite (objective)
+Radial audio spectrometer integration will make it so each symbol has a definite,

-sound tied to it, meaning that recording audio of someone speaking the language will
+objective sound tied to it, meaning that recording audio of someone speaking the

 Photosounder or